klemens/2i-emulator/README.md

 # 2iEmulator

-Emulator for the micro computer used in the computer science hardware course at Leipzig University.
+Cli emulator for the micro computer 2i used in the computer science hardware course at Leipzig University.

 ## Build